 NHS Chairs and Non-executive Directors are entitled to claim expenses for travel, subsistence and other legitimate expenditure needed to perform their role effectively.
 They are also entitled to receive expenses for all legitimate travel costs from home to any place visited on Trust business and back to home again at the prevailing mileage rates.
 How this is best achieved should be determined locally.
 Rates are set by the Secretary of State for Health and mirror the rates set under Agenda for Change (AfC).
 These are detailed in Annex 17 of the NHS terms and conditions of service handbook.

 All legitimate expenditure necessarily incurred on Trust business should be paid in line with local practice, via the local payroll system with tax deducted at source.
 We cannot advise on tax issues so any queries on these arrangements should be taken up with the host trust or HMRC and / or personal tax advisers.
 On no account must subsistence claims include the provision of alcohol.

-Non-executive directors can resign at any time by giving notice in writing to their chair or NHS England.
-Where possible, chairs should first liaise with the relevant executive regional director within NHS England and non-executive directors to agree a leaving date.
+Non-executive Directors can resign at any time by giving notice in writing to their Chair or NHS England.
+Where possible, Chairs should first liaise with the relevant Regional Director within NHS England and Non-executive Directors to agree a leaving date.
 It is also helpful for us to understand the reason for the resignation in case there are any issues that should be addressed.

 Suspension and removal from office

-We have the power to suspend or remove chairs of Integrated care Boards and chairs and non-executive directors of NHS trusts from office.
+We have the power to suspend or remove Chairs of Integrated Care Boards (ICBs) and Chairs and Non-executive Directors of NHS Trusts from office.